Scott McInnis (Canadian politician): Political career

 McInnis was previously the BC United candidate for the Columbia River-Revelstoke riding before switching to the Conservative Party after the former suspended its campaign to support the latter.

 In the 2024 provincial election, McInnis was elected as a Member of the Legislative Assembly for Columbia River-Revelstoke, representing the Conservative Party of British Columbia.
 After his election, McInnis was named to the Conservative shadow cabinet as critic for Indigenous Relations and Reconciliation.

+On September 2, 2026, McInnis left the Conservative Party to sit as an independent, the ninth MLA to depart the party since mid-August.
+After Conservative leader Kerry-Lynne Findlay resigned and was replaced on an interim basis by Lorne Doerkson, McInnis returned to the Conservative caucus.